Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

 \textbf{1) $B_t^k$ terms.} Using Equation~\eqref{eq_value_c_x(gamma)epsilon_x(gamma)}, one has e.g. for $k=1$:

-The passage from first to second line is nothing more than a symmetrisation of the expression. \\ By definition, the edge with right extremity $R_1$, corresponding to $[R_1+{\bf e}^-_{R_1},R_1]$, is always horizontal: $1-\xi_{R_1+{\bf e}^-_{R_1}} = 1$.
-On the other hand, $V_1$, corresponding to all vertices between $R_1$ and $L_2$, ends at $L_2$ by assumption; and $\xi_{L_2}=1$ by definition of $L_2$.
-Integrating~\eqref{eq_B_1_term_before_IPP} by parts, some of the boundary term thus vanish, whence:
+The passage from first to second line is nothing more than a symmetrisation of the expression. \\ Recall that $V_1$ contains vertices between $R_1$ and $L_2$ (included).
+By definition, the edge with right extremity $R_1$, corresponding to $[R_1+{\bf e}^-_{R_1},R_1]$, is always horizontal: $1-\xi_{R_1+{\bf e}^-_{R_1}} = 1$.
+Similarly, $\xi_{L_2}=1$ by definition of $L_2$.
+Integrating~\eqref{eq_B_1_term_before_IPP} by parts, some of the boundary term vanish, whence:

 with $\eta_t^{1}(H_t,\gamma^N)$ an error term bounded by: